Is the Bible all we need?

 Our “Statement of Theological Distinctives” captures the leadership’s convictions on areas that are debated even among Bible-believing, gospel-centered churches.
 Though agreement with this statement isn’t necessary for membership, we wanted to be sure you know a few more specifics on the leadership’s theological perspective.

-God is sovereign over all things such that there is no aspect of reality outside of His ultimate control.
+- Divine Sovereignty: God is sovereign over all things such that there is no aspect of reality outside of His ultimate control.
 Though God’s rule extends to all things, it is particularly His sovereignty over the work of salvation that is a theological distinctive.
 We believe that it is exceedingly good and glorious news that salvation is not dependent on the desires and deeds of man, but is grounded instead in God’s eternal decree of election.
-Though man is responsible for his sin, God is ultimately and entirely responsible for drawing those He would save unto Himself and overcoming their natural resistance to the gospel (Psalm 115:3, 135:6; Ephesians 1:3-14, Romans 8:26-9:23; Philippians 1:29; 1 Thessalonians 2:13).
+Though man is responsible for his sin, God is ultimately and entirely responsible for drawing those He would save unto Himself and overcoming their natural resistance to the gospel.

-Men and women are absolutely equal in essence, dignity and value but are different by divine design.
+- The Complementary Role of Men and Women: Men and women are absolutely equal in essence, dignity and value but are different by divine design.
 As part of God’s good created order, men and women are to have different yet complementary roles and responsibilities in the home and church, especially as it comes to teaching and authority.
-These role distinctions are God’s grace to man and woman and are to be protected, preserved and practiced for His glory and our joy (1 Corinthians 11:2-16; 14:33-35; Ephesians 5:22-33; Colossians 3:18-19; 1 Timothy 2:8-15; 1 Peter 3:1-7).
+These role distinctions are God’s grace to man and woman and are to be protected, preserved and practiced for His glory and our joy.
+As to ministry in the church, women will be encouraged to participate in all sorts of ministries in the church.
+However, the task of preaching and the office of elder will be limited to men, as qualified by Scripture.

-The spiritual gifts that we see exercised in the Scriptures are for the building up of the faith of the church, but it seems clear that the apostles were given gifts with particular power and consistency that aren’t necessarily the norm for the church today.
-We recognize that particular gifts (like tongues, prophecy, and healing) have been greatly misunderstood and misused in some modern churches, so to focus more around the experience rather than the truth to which they point, in particular, the Gospel.
-(Romans 12:3-8; 1 Corinthians 12-14; Ephesians 4:1-16).
+- The Gifts of the Holy Spirit: The spiritual gifts that we see exercised in the Scriptures are for the building up of the faith of the church, but it seems clear that the apostles were given gifts with particular power and consistency that aren’t necessarily the norm for the church today.
+We recognize that particular gifts (like tongues, prophecy, and healing) have been greatly misunderstood and misused in some churches, so to focus more around the experience rather than the truth to which they point, in particular, the Gospel.
+In saying this, we do believe that the spiritual gifts have an important place in the church today.

-We are a thoroughly Bible-believing evangelical church that supports missions through Converge Worldwide and The Cooperative Program.
+We are a thoroughly Bible-believing evangelical church that supports missions through Converge Worldwide and The Cooperative Program of the Southern Baptist Convention.
 We also align ourselves in philosophy of ministry with The Gospel Coalition.

 Along with our statement of beliefs above, we are also in agreement with the following: